elRadix/dev24/observium/os/macosx/README.md

-# Mac OS X: OS Support for Observium
+# Mac OS X Support for Observium
 This will add Mac OS X support to Observium

 ## Observium Instructions